sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/overview-of-sql-server-in-a-sharepoint-server-2013-environment.md

 ### Power Pivot for SharePoint 2013
 <a name="PP"> </a>

 SQL Server 2012 with SP1 is required to deploy Power Pivot for SharePoint 2013.
 Power Pivot for SharePoint 2013 is a SharePoint Server service application that becomes available when Analysis Services runs in SharePoint mode.
 This provides a server that hosts Power Pivot data in a SharePoint farm.
 SQL Server 2012 Analysis Services provides three modes for analysis, Multidimensional, Tabular, and Power Pivot for SharePoint.
-Note that each server mode is independent of the others, and each supports a type of analytical database that only runs in that modality.
+Each server mode is independent of the others, and each supports a type of analytical database that only runs in that modality.
 For more information about SQL Server 2012 Analysis Services (SSAS), see [Analysis Services](/previous-versions/sql/sql-server-2012/bb522607(v=sql.110)).
 For more information about SQL Server 2014 Analysis Services, see [Analysis Services](/sql/analysis-services/analysis-services?view=sql-server-2014&preserve-view=true).
 The server that hosts Power Pivot for SharePoint 2013 can be outside a SharePoint Server 2013 farm.

 To configure Power Pivot for SharePoint you can use the SharePoint Central Administration website, the Power Pivot for SharePoint 2013 Configuration tool, or Microsoft PowerShell cmdlets.
 The following table lists each method and describes the process: